 According to the Report, upgrading kitchens and bathrooms are still a smart bet.
 The percent of cost recouped in Arizona on a major kitchen remodel is 73%, and a minor one is 76.6%.
 A bathroom remodel will recoup 70.4%.

 The project with the biggest return on investment on average was the replacement of a midrange entry door.
 The cost recouped was the highest in our Mountain area at 111%.
 It is also the least expensive item surveyed, proving again that it is worth every penny to make a buyer’s first impression a good one.

-We can help you decide on which pre-sale renovations will give you the most bang for the buck.
-Give us a call before you remodel!
+We can help you decide on which pre-sale renovations will give you the most bang for the buck whether times are good or bad.
+Give SimplySOLD a call before you remodel!
 You can reach us at 480 675-0112.